Internet Hunts

 6. Etexts are books that you can read online.
 Louisa May Alcott wrote the book Little Women.

 It is about the March family.
-Use the resources at Project Gutenberg to name the four girls.
+Use the resources at Project Gutenberg to name the four girls in the book.

 How common are each of those names among your classmates?